pierreporte/documentation/docs/report-issue.md

 If you think that you found a bug in Otter or if you think that a feature is missing, follow this guide.

+!!! important
-You must have a Github accound to report bug and request new features.
+    You must have a [Github](https://github.com) accound to report bug and request new features.

 ## You found a bug